Photos: Israel claims victory over Hamas in a key city as many in Gaza go hungry

-executive order that targets Israeli settlers in the West Bank who have been accused of attacking Palestinians.
-Israel says it defeated Hamas in a key city, and its military's focus has shifted to Gaza's southern border.
+Israel says it defeated Hamas in a key city, and that its military's focus has shifted to Gaza's southern border.

 The effects of the war are being felt throughout Israel and Gaza as Israel's military campaign intensifies.
 The